tudelft3d/website/jobs/ngf/index.md

 •	Scientific publications and open research outputs.

 ## Your Role
-You will work on the development of a data-driven framework for predictive infrastructure maintenance, supporting the development of predictive maintenance and inspection AI model within a running parallel PhD project.
+You will work on the development of a data-driven framework for predictive infrastructure maintenance, supporting the development of predictive maintenance and inspection AI model, parallel to an ongoing PhD project.
 The work includes:
 •	Integrating heterogeneous and multimodal datasets, including inspection records, imagery, sensor observations, maintenance logs, and asset inventories.
 •	Developing harmonised data models and semantic structures for infrastructure management.
 •	Designing data spaces and interoperability solutions that enable data sharing between municipalities, infrastructure operators, and technology providers.